sunny452/scripts/python/install-geopandas.md

 Note: It may take few mins to process.
 So be patient It will listup all supporting packages.

 Ultimately it will show "The following NEW packages will be INSTALLED:" followed by hundreds of packages.
-Just enter Y when it ask to proceed.
+Just enter Y when it asks to proceed or not.

 During installation it may show "solving environment: failed with initial frozen solve. retrying with flexible solve. geopandas".
 Give it time to complete the process.